securefederatedai/openfl/docs/source/openfl/components.rst

 Model is loaded with relevant weights before every task and at the end of the training task, weights are extracted to be sent to the central node and aggregated.
 *Collaborator* instance is created by *Envoy* (described below) when a new experiment is submitted.
-Every *collaborator* is a unique service as it is loaded with a local *Shard Descriptor* to perform tasks included in an FL experiment.
+Every *Collaborator* is a unique service as it is loaded with a local *Shard Descriptor* to perform tasks included in an FL experiment.

 .. _openfl_ll_components: